Arminda Lindsay

 Raise your hand if you’ve ever experienced burnout or complete mental, emotional, physical, professional, or spiritual exhaustion?
 Me, too.
 In this video I discuss my solution for recovery and it may or may not involve multiple bowls of “Lucky Charms.”

-Filed Under: Ask Arminda Videos, Coaching, Video Shows Tagged With: burn out, choices, down time, exhaustion, happiness, live your life, priorities, resources, slowing down
+Filed Under: Ask Arminda Videos, Blog, Coaching, Video Shows Tagged With: burn out, choices, down time, exhaustion, happiness, live your life, priorities, resources, slowing down

 Snail Mail